StealthGuy/CTF-Writeups/SnykCon2025/Web/WHO IS JH.md

 ![Image](https://github.com/user-attachments/assets/71ad9320-31ed-4a7a-8b86-afe682e1a0ea)

-Continuing the code analysis, I can see that the conspiracy.php endpoint allows the user to include a file based on the language parameter:
+Continuing the code analysis, I can see that the `conspiracy.php` endpoint allows the user to include a file based on the language parameter:

 ![Image](https://github.com/user-attachments/assets/ca74b23e-72eb-4069-8139-b91d1d2f1e98)

 ![Image](https://github.com/user-attachments/assets/83fa5209-4bf5-4c5f-bbaf-8d83b8436fb5)

-This endpoint, along with its "language" query parameter, is vulnerable.
+This endpoint, along with its `language` query parameter, is vulnerable.
 This gives me a valid attack chain: I can upload a `file.jpg` containing PHP code using Burp Suite, check the log to find the random name assigned to it, and then use the "conspiracy" endpoint to include and execute my code:

 I used **Burp Suite** and **FoxyProxy** to intercept the **POST request**.
 I sent it to the **Repeater**, modified the **Content-Type** of the JPG image and I was able to successfully upload the image: